AmitKumarDas/amitkumardas.github.io/_posts/2016-09-11-what-is-a-startup.md

 Keep listing down the things that have worked & things that have not.
 Keep a list of items that are a source of painpoints in the org.
 Flaunt these lists all around your office premises.
 Once you have these lists in-grained in your thoughts, I am sure you will have plans to tackle them as well.

+## What about the associated risks ?

+If you are not willing to risk the unusual, you have to settle for the ordinary.